uns1/PakElection2018/README.md

 ## Data Files:

 - Data for Pakistan's 2018 Elections for the National Assembly. *(Provincial Assembly data coming soon)*
-- Compiled/Scraped on 7/27/18 from the Election Commission of Pakistan's website.
+- Compiled/Scraped on 7/29/18 from the Election Commission of Pakistan's website.
-- Data for 266/272 NA Seats.
-Missing seats due to postponed elections or unavailability of data on the ECP website as of 7/27/18.
+- Data for 270/272 NA Seats.
+Missing seats due to postponed elections.

 | File | Description |
 |--------|-------------|